After closing one NC restaurant, Vivian Howard on track to open two in downtown Charleston

-South Carolina’s gung-ho approach to recovery has helped keep Vivian Howard’s planned Charleston debut on track, the North Carolina restaurateur and television host says.
+South Carolina’s gung-ho approach to recovery has helped keep Vivian Howard’s planned Charleston debut on track, the North Carolina restaurateur and television host said.

 While Howard has swapped the order in which she’ll open the two venues at Renaissance Charleston Historic District Hotel, with the counter-service bakeshop now slated to precede the sit-down restaurant, she’s still aiming to launch Handy + Hot by late summer.

-“Our perspective is Charleston has been the wild, wild west, open all the time,” Howard says.
-“We’ve been following construction, and I’m like, ‘Oh my God, I haven’t gone to a public bathroom in eight weeks.’”
+“Our perspective is Charleston has been the wild, wild west, open all the time,” Howard said.
+“We’ve been following construction and I’m like, ‘Oh my God, I haven’t gone to a public bathroom in eight weeks.’”

 Howard last week told The News and Observer that she was closing The Boiler Room, an oyster bar in Kinston.
 N.C., which has developed a tourist economy around Howard’s celebrity.